yuliu0322/yuliu0322.github.io/_pages/about.md

 }
 </style>

 Hi!
-My name is Yu Liu (Chinese name:刘宇).
-I am a Ph.D. student in the Department of Biological Systems Engineering at Virginia Tech, working across the
+My name is Yu Liu, and I am a Ph.D. student in the Department of Biological Systems Engineering at Virginia Tech, working across the
 <a href="https://sites.google.com/view/yimingfeng" target="_blank" rel="noopener noreferrer">
 Sustainable &amp; Intelligent Seafood Bioprocessing Laboratory
 </a>